Eta Carinae: Radio emission

-The radio emission from Eta Carinae shows continuous variation in strength and distribution over a 5.5-year cycle.
+The radio emission from η Carinae shows continuous variation in strength and distribution over a 5.5 year cycle.
 The HII and recombination lines vary very strongly, with continuum emission (electromagnetic radiation across a broad band of wavelengths) less affected.
 This shows a dramatic reduction in the ionisation level of the hydrogen for a short period in each cycle, coinciding with the spectroscopic events at other wavelengths.